shalforb/film_rec_API/readme.md

 The Genre model, the final addition, represents the different genres that a film can be classified under.
 It includes two attributes: genre_id and genre_name.
 The genre_id serves as the primary key, and the genre_name attribute, which is unique, stores the genre's name.
 The Genre model also has a 'film_genres' relationship with the FilmGenre model, resulting in a one-to-many relationship.

 Collectively, these models provide a clear, efficient, and consistent structure for the application's database, enhancing its usability and the overall user experience.
-They store critical information and establish relationships to ensure proper data organization and manipulation, serving as the backbone of the film recommendation application.
+They store critical information and establish relationships to ensure proper data organisation and manipulation, serving as the backbone of the film recommendation application.

 ## References